April 24, 2018

 “For example, they made the podcast painless, they built state of the art studios and offered a post production team to manage everything for us.
 I just had to show-up.”

-To date she cohosts one of the network’s most popular podcasts To Be Continuous, has spoken on stage at Collision, Microsoft Build and WebSummit, and is a regular contributor to publications like ReadWrite and InfoQ.
+To date she cohosts one of the network’s most popular podcasts To Be Continuous, has spoken on stage at Collision, Microsoft Build and WebSummit, and is a regularly featured in TechCrunch and Forbes.

 Heavybit has a great reputation.
 Our acceptance into the program automatically put us on investors’ radars.
 But it’s their help with visibility and fundraising, that also helped us raise our Series A.